-For an INTJ personality type, it’s easy to feel misunderstood.
-The stereotypes about us are that we’re robots and mad scientists.
-And in reality, we really can come across as blunt or uncaring.
 But INTJs also make great friends, coworkers, and significant others, and we really do care deeply about the people around us.
-If you have an INTJ in your life, here are five things we probably won’t tell you out loud—that really will help you understand us.
+If you have an INTJ in your life, here are five things we probably won’t tell you out loud — that will really help you understand us.

 1. Planning might stress you out, but it makes us more chill.